 All applicants will be contacted by e-mail whether or not they are selected for the Stowers Summer Scholars Program.
-Applicants are accepted on a rolling basis from February though April 15, 2018.
+Applicants are accepted on a rolling basis from February through April 15, 2018.

 Please be sure to read the FAQs section.
 If you have further questions, please feel free to contact us with any questions you may have regarding the Stowers Summer Scholars Program.